sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

 The first approach requires changes to the IR and the IR simulator.
 The second approach requires no changes to the IR or the simulator.
 We opted for approach 2 for simplicity, although approach 1 is better from an efficiently perspective.
 Approach 2 requires a new dispatch vector to be constructed every time we allocate a new object instead of reusing one copy for a given class type.
 If the dispatch vectors are large, this can become costly.
 We discuss this more in future work section.

 # Desugaring
 The Xi++ specification states that fields and methods in a class are brought into scope automatically.
 To supplement this, we refer to fields as `this.x` and methods `this.f()`.
-However, as per the language specifiction, we also need to support `x` and `f()` respectively from the examples prior.
+However, as per the language specification, we also need to support `x` and `f()` respectively from the examples prior.
 This is syntactic sugar.
 The `ThisAugmentor` created is a visitor that converts unqualified field accesses and method calls to qualified ones.
 Simply, it takes `x` or `f()` into `this.x` or `this.f()` respectively.

 ## `ThisAugmentor`
 This class keeps track of the current class (since we do not allow nested classes yet, but when we do we will just keep track of stack of classes), and a stack of contexts.
 We enter a new context when we see a new block of code, a new function, or enter into a new loop block.
 Any declarations or function arguments add a new binding to the current context.
 Then the `ThisAugmenter` can check to see if the binding is in a context.
 If it is, we know its not a field because the variables in the context would shadow all the fields.
 But if its not in any of those contexts, then we can lookup the fields in the current class context.

 ### Function Expressions

 A function expression corresponds to a function call.
 For example, `x = f() + 1` is an assignment that contains a function expression `f()`.
 If a function expression `f()` does not occur within a function definition within a class (a method), then we know that no augmentation is needed since `this` can only be used in methods.
-Otherwise `f()` is occuring in a method.
+Otherwise `f()` is occurring in a method.
 If there is a function with the name `f` in the class it is being called in, then we must convert it to a method call where the object of the method call is `this`.

-### Function Declarations, Function Defninitions, Function Expressions
+### Function Declarations, Function Definitions, Function Expressions

 Methods take a reference to the object as a hidden first argument.
 If the function declaration is a method we add this as the first argument.
 A function definition consists of a function declaration and a function body in a program.
 A function declaration can also exist without a body in an interface.
 Therefore, as long as we augment all programs and all interfaces, all function declarations will agree.